CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 - ISO 27001: Security requirements in development

-- CRA use: Basis for product essential requirements
+- CRA use: Basis for product essential requirements; partial foundation for SBOM component inventory

 A.8.27 Secure system architecture